wso2/docs-ob-toolkit-berlin/en/docs/get-started/regulations-and-standards.md

 security concerns.
 For more details

 !!! note
-     WSO2 Open Banking Berlin Toolkit is compliant with the Berlin Group's NextGenPSD2.
+     NextGenPSD2 Reference Toolkit is compliant with the Berlin Group's NextGenPSD2.

 ## Other regulations and standards